Many of my patients come to their first appointments having already tried multiple diets to try to get better.

 is Not Working

-To fix the reason why you are having a food sensitivity in the first place requires treatment of the underlying biochemical issue that caused you to become reactive to foods.
+To fix the reason why you are having a food intolerance in the first place requires treatment of the underlying biochemical issue that caused you to become reactive to foods.

 The first step in addressing this underlying issue is to optimize digestive function starting in the stomach.
 It is not enough to take a digestive enzyme because then you will become dependent upon that digestive enzyme.